 You can store apples whole in the refrigerator for long term storage, or in a cool place such as a basement.
 Or, see below for how to store fresh cut apples without the risk of browning.

 How to Store Avocados

 Avocados ripen at room temperature, but you can slow that down by placing them into the fridge.
 Keeping them away from bananas can slow ripening down too.
-If you have an avocado that’s super ripe and needs to be used up, make some guac or dice and store in a freezer bag to blend into smoothies!
+If you have an avocado that’s super ripe and needs to be used up, make some guacamole or Avocado Chocolate Pudding.

 How to Store Berries